tinghuiz/appearance-flow/README.md

 ## TODO

-* Code for rendering ShapeNet models.
-* Code for running experiments in the paper.
+* Code for running the experiments in the paper.

 ## Acknowledgement